 I supply both NHS England/ICBs/CSUs and other organisations, including hospital trusts.
 Can I use the portal?

-Yes, but for the time being you will only be able to see and query invoices and credit notes relating to NHSE, ICBs,CSUs and HSSIB, You will also only be able to keep your details up to date for these accounts.
+Yes, but for the time being you will only be able to see and query invoices and credit notes relating to NHSE, ICBs,CSUs and HSSIB.
+You will also only be able to keep your details up to date for these accounts.
 To update your details for other accounts (such as NHS trusts) please contact sbs.providersupplieramendment@nhs.net

 I have received an email inviting me to validate my details.
 What does that mean?